Valerie Suslow is a Professor of Economics at the Johns Hopkins Carey Business School.

 Previously, Suslow was Vice Dean for Faculty & Research at the Carey School from 2015-2022 and Senior Advisor to the Dean from 2022-2023.
-Prior to joining Carey, she was at the Ross School of Business at the University of Michigan, where she served as Senior Associate Dean for MBA Programs was also Professor of Business Economics and Public Policy, and the Louis and Myrtle Moskowitz Research Professor of Business and Law.
+Prior to joining Carey, she was at the Ross School of Business at the University of Michigan, where she served as Senior Associate Dean for MBA Programs and was also Professor of Business Economics and Public Policy, and the Louis and Myrtle Moskowitz Research Professor of Business and Law.

 Her research area is in the field of industrial organization, with a focus on the economics of explicit price fixing and cartel operations.
 In particular, she examines the determinants of cartel stability, international cartel operations, and antitrust policy responses.
 Her most recent work analyzes the extent to which vertical restraints can support anticompetitive behavior, especially horizontal collusion.